The purpose of this article will be to look at the overall trend in links and where they are going.

 Lastly, and this point plays off of the previous one, smaller brands are less likely to be able to make use of endorsements than larger brands.
 Larger brands have the capital to promote products by paying a celebrity to make mention of them on social media.
-A simple tweet by a famous person to try something can garner loads of traffic without ever needing to lift a finger.
+A simple tweet by a famous person to try something can garner loads of drive branded search traffic without ever needing to lift a finger.
 Smaller brands don’t have that luxury.
 Even if they receive an endorsement, that will only carry so much weight without the name recognition to go with it.

-In these cases, smaller brands will still have to rely on traditional marketing strategies to be successful.
-This is primarily why direct links will likely still hold a place in modern SEO and in web marketing.
+In these cases, smaller brands will still have to rely on traditional links marketing strategies to be successful.
+This is primarily why links will likely still hold a place in modern SEO and in web marketing.

 We hope you’ve found this guide to inferred links and how they may replace link building services useful.
-While we can’t predict the future, all the evidence points to inferred links becoming much more valuable to businesses and direct links taking second place.
+While we can’t predict the future, all the evidence points to inferred links becoming much more valuable to businesses and links taking second place.
 This means that link building as we know it will undergo a major change and the link building services of the past will have to adapt in order to survive.
 As they do, we will update our SEO link building guide for beginner’s to match the latest trends.

 It’s important to keep on top of the latest trends in the digital space in order to make the most of your web presence and the marketing tools you have available.
 As always, reach out to professionals to get the help you need to stay on top of the market and make the most out of your digital presence.